 David F. Choate, III of Rye has more than 30 years of commercial real estate experience.
 He has been the managing partner of the Portsmouth office of Colliers International since 1991.
 In his career, David has been involved in transactions with a total value of more than $250 million.
 New Hampshire Commercial Investment Board of REALTORS named him the 2014 Realtor of the Year.
 David serves on the boards of The Housing Partnership, Northern New England Real Estate Network, and A Safe Place of NH.

-Jeffrey D. Gilbert is a broadly-experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
+Jeffrey D. Gilbert, Vice Chair, is a broadly-experienced businessman who practiced law for 14 years, primarily as a business lawyer, and then spent a number of years as an investment banker.
 Currently, he is one of two principals of W.J.P.
 Development, LLC, which owns and manages retail and community shopping centers in New Hampshire.
 Gilbert has been active in politics since 2000, serving as a State Representative until 2005.
 From 2002 to 2005 he was vice chairman of the House Ways and Means Committee.
-Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, and has served as chairman, vice chairman and treasurer of the board of trustees of Strawberry Banke Museum.
+Currently, he is chairman of the board of directors of New Hampshire Public Broadcasting, president of the board of trustees of the Housing Partnership, a local organization providing affordable housing in the Seacoast region, Treasurer and board member of Seacoast Hospice, and has served as chairman, vice chairman and treasurer of the board of trustees of Strawberry Banke Museum.
 He lives in Rye.

 Frank Lemay is the president and owner of Milestone Engineering & Construction, Inc., a construction management, general contracting and consulting business.
 He is a graduate of Northeastern University and a registered structural engineer.
 He is currently the president of the board of directors for Second Start in Concord, where he has served on the board since 2005.
 Prior to that, he served on the board of directors of CATCH Neighborhood Housing from 1995-2005.
 His business focus is on work in instituional, educational, medical, business, and historical restoration areas.
 Projects includes the histroic restoration of North Church, Folsum Tavern, Ashland Historic School, and Manchester Historic Association.
 He lives in Chichester.